RIFFMP3

 Riffmp3 is a command-line program currently available for the platforms listed below.

-Linux ELF Object, Intel - See below
+Linux ELF object file, Intel - (see below)

-Solaris Compiled for Solaris 2.6, Sparc
+Solaris Compiled on Solaris 2.6, Sparc

-Solaris Compiled for Solaris 9, Intel x86
+Solaris Compiled on Solaris 9, Intel x86

-SunOS Compiled for SunOS 4.1.4, Sparc
+SunOS Compiled on SunOS 4.1.4, Sparc

 BSDI Compiled for 4.0.1, i386